james-morrison/hebtools/README.md

 files into a flexible time series.
 The code allows easier calculation of statistics from the displacment data, more sophisticated masking of improbable data and the ability to deal with larger timeseries than is available from existing software.
-The same code is also used to process pressure data from **[Nortek AWAC](http://www.nortek-as.com/en/products/wave-systems/awac)** sensors detailed below.
+Similar code is also used to process pressure data from **[Nortek AWAC](http://www.nortek-as.com/en/products/wave-systems/awac)** sensors details are described below.

 In the case of a Datawell Waverider buoy the data directory containing year subfolders must be supplied to the main **raw_combined.py** module.
 The class